Baton Rouge hosting pop culture phenoms Kanye West, Lizzo events this week

 BATON ROUGE – The city is playing host to pop culture phenoms this week – musician Lizzo and Kanye West.

-Lizzo is recording a music video with Southern’s Human Juke Box.
+Lizzo is recording a music video with Southern’s Human Jukebox.

 Kanye West will hold his “Sunday Service” show at Bethany South Friday.